ElaraLang/elara/README.md

 6. **Type Checking:** The Shunted AST is converted into the Typed AST by inferring and checking the types of every expression.
 7. **ToCore:** The Typed AST is converted into the Core AST.
 The Core AST is a very simple AST that is essentially a typed lambda calculus, very similar to GHC's Core language.
 Very extensive desugaring is done here, converting the entire language to the 8 constructors of the Core AST.
 8. **CoreToCore:** Repeated transformations of the Core AST, mainly performing optimisations.
-9. **ToEmm**: Emm/E-- (Elara Minus Minus) is a very simple, imperative, stack based language that is used as an intermediate representation for the JVM.
-The Core AST is converted into Emm, which is then converted into JVM bytecode.
-This language has a lot more JVM-specific notions such as distinguishing between methods and fields.
-10. **Emitting:** The Emm AST is converted into JVM bytecode and written to a class file.
+9.  **Emitting:** The Core AST is converted into JVM bytecode and written to a class file.
 ------